MuffinMario/S4-WarriorMovement-LuaLib/README.md

  - WarriorsLib.SetBuildingWorkarea(buildingID, x, y, player)
    - Set the work area for a building.
 This is the same event that players can issue by clicking the target icon in the side panel of a selected building.

+ - WarriorsLib.GetResourceCountInArea(x, y, radius[, resourceType])
+   - Returns the amount of resources (if given, of a specific resourceType) in an area

+- WarriorsLib.GetResourceCountAt(x, y[, resourceType])
+   - Returns the amount of resources at specific location

 # Tipp
 Example to check within new_game() if WarriorsLib is installed by the user